Tysie Gallagher: Professional boxing career

 Gallagher was scheduled to return to the same venue to face Ebonie Jones on 7 February 2025, but the fight was postponed following the death of her partner's mother in an incident for which a man was charged with murder.
 He was later convicted and sentenced to a minimum of 25 years in prison.
 The bout was rescheduled to take place at the Eco-Power Stadium in Doncaster on 23 May 2025, but was cancelled when Jones failed to make the required weight.

 Exactly a year since her previous fight, Gallagher defended her titles against the previously unbeaten Ellie Hellewell at Park Community Arena in Sheffield on 27 September 2025.
 She won via unanimous decision.

+Gallagher was scheduled to face unbeaten Teresa Makinen in a non-title contest over eight-rounds at Olympia London on 5 April 2026.
+However, the fight was cancelled when she suffered an elbow injury while sparring during training camp.

+In June 2026, Gallagher signed a multi-year promotional contract with Jake Paul-led Most Valuable Promotions.
+She was due to make her debut for the promotion in a six-round bout against Ashleigh Johnson at bp pulse LIVE in Birmingham on 29 August 2026.
+On 5 August, Skye Nicolson withdrew from the event leading to Gallagher being moved up the card to face a different, to be announced, opponent over eight-rounds.
+Her opponent was subsequently named as undefeated American boxer Brandi Robinson.
+Gallagher won the fight on points 77-75.

 Personal life

 Gallagher was diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) when she was 11.
 She has a daughter.